-Build data-driven applications with Workers and PostgreSQL · Cloudflare Workers docs
+Build data-driven applications with Workers and PostgreSQL

 In this tutorial, you have used PostgREST,

 postgrest-js, and Cloudflare Workers to build a serverless API for your PostgreSQL database.
-This architecture provides an infinitely-scaling and secure approach to interfacing between your databases and your front-end applications, while still retaining the control and flexibility of avoiding lock-in to Database-as-a-Service tools and other complicated SDKs for data management.
+This architecture provides an infinitely scaling and secure approach to interfacing between your databases and your front-end applications, while still retaining the control and flexibility of avoiding lock-in to Database-as-a-Service tools and other complicated SDKs for data management.

-If you found this tutorial useful, refer to some of our other Cloudflare Workers tutorials below.
+If you found this tutorial useful, continue building with other Cloudflare Workers tutorials below.